Error Analysis of Tensor-Train Cross Approximation: Introduction

 Although the theoretical analysis and applications of matrix cross approximation \cite{Goreinov01,DrineasSIAM08,Mahoney09CUR,WangIMLR13,Boutsidis17,Zamarashkin18,Zamarashkin21,Cortinovis20Low,HammACH20,Hamm21,Pan19CUR,CaiRobust21} have been developed for last two decades, to the best of our knowledge, the theoretical analysis of TT cross approximation, especially regarding its error bounds, has not been well studied \cite{Savostyanov14,Osinsky19}.
 Although cross approximation gives an accurate TT decomposition when the tensor is exactly in the TT format \cite{OseledetsLAA10}, the question remains largely unsolved as to how good the approximation is when the tensor is only approximately in the TT format, which is often the case for practical data.
-One existing work \cite{Savostyanov14} develops an element-wise error bound for TT cross approximation based on the maximum-volume choice of the interpolation sets; another existing work \cite{Osinsky19} provides a similar element-wise error bound for truncated TT cross approximation, in which a threshold is set to truncate small singular values of intersection matrices.
-However, when one extends these element-wise results to the entire tensor, the Frobenius norm error bound grows exponentially with the order of the tensor, indicating that the cross approximation will essentially fail for high-order tensors.
+In particular, an important question is whether the approximation error grows exponentially with the order due to the cascaded multiplications between the factors; this exponential error growth is proved to occur with the Tucker decomposition \cite{oseledets2008tucker,goreinov2008cross}.
+Fortunately, for TT cross approximation, the works \cite{Savostyanov14,Osinsky19} establish element-wise error bounds that do not grow exponentially with the order.
+Unfortunately, when one extends these element-wise results to the entire tensor, the Frobenius norm error bound grows exponentially with the order of the tensor, indicating that the cross approximation could essentially fail for high-order tensors.
 However, in practice cross approximation is often found to work well even for high-order tensors, leading us to seek for tighter error bounds on the entire tensor.
 Specifically, we ask the following main question:

 In this paper, we answer this question affirmatively by developing accuracy guarantees for tensors that are not exactly in the TT format.
 Our results illustrate how the choice of subtensors affects the quality of the approximation and that the approximation error need not grow exponentially with the order.
 We also extend the approximation guarantee to noisy measurements.